 The Floor function simply rounds a number down.
 Floor() + 1 guarantees that the minimum damage of any attack is 1.

 Flooring benefits faster, smaller attacks, since the +1 would constitute a larger component of its damage output.
 Flooring is the root of the breakpoints, bulkpoints, and all other discontinuities in the game.

-Attack and defense in the damage formula are the damage giver's current attack and damage receiver's current defense.
-Current attack and defense are based on the Pokemon's base attribute, individual values (IV), and current level:$$Attack = (Base Attack + Attack IV) * CpM$$ $$Defense = (Base Defense + Defense IV) * CpM$$
+In the damage formula, $Atk$ is the damage giver's current attack and $Def$ is the damage receiver's current defense.
+Current attack and current defense are based on the Pokemon's base attribute, individual values (IV), and current level:$$Current Attack = (Base Attack + Attack IV) * CPM$$ $$Current Defense = (Base Defense + Defense IV) * CPM$$

-While Pokemon level is not directly part of the formula, CPM (CP Multiplier) is, and CPM is a function of level.
+While Pokemon level is not directly part of the formula, CPM (CP Multiplier) is, and CPM is a function of Pokemon level.

 There's no exact formula for calculating CPM, so it requires looking up the CPM table instead.
 At level 25, a Pokemon's current stats are 2/3 of its base stats and IV.

 Between levels 10 and 30, CPM is approximately 0.1336 * Level0.5.
 That relationship means that current attack and defense roughly scale with the square root of level, for example:

 - A level 25 Pokemon deals 25% more damage than it would at level 16.

 - A level 16 Pokemon receives 33% less damage than it would at level 9.

 STAB is an acronym for Same Type Attack Bonus.
 If a Pokemon uses a move that matches one of its types, then the attack gets a x1.2 STAB multiplier.

 The effectiveness multiplier is how effective the attack is against the defending Pokemon type, based on the following type table: